nvasilev98/url-shortener/README.md

 ## Run unit tests
 1. Start Firestore emulator:

+    In order to prepare environment for the tests we need to start a Firestore emulator.
 Navigate root folder of the project `url-shortener` and execute `docker compose up`

     Export the following environment variable: